rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 Use values for `APIUSER`, `APIKEY`, `APIHOSTNAME`, and `DATACENTER` that match your installation.

-During a fresh installation, the following values are used:
+During a fresh installation, use the following values:

 - `APIUSER` (required): The user name that you use to log in to Rackspace Cloud Control Panel.